elizagamedev/android-libre-japanese-input/README.md

 ## What works/What's been done already?

-The Android client code has had the bare minimum changed to be able to correctly build on the standard Android Studio/gradle build system.
+The bulk of the Android client code has had the bare minimum changed to be able to correctly build on the standard Android Studio/gradle build system.
+Some work has been done to modernize and replace deprecated APIs and theming.
 The app builds for and runs on modern Android devices.
+Basic kana text entry works.

 ## What doesn't work/What still needs to be done?

-- Actual text entry/henkan.
+- Henkan.
 The native mozc protocol has changed a decent amount in the years since the standalone mozc app was discontinued.
 Rather than opt to try to build the old binary, I instead opted to bring the client-side to speed with the latest version of the protocol.
 Unfortunately, that currently means a ton of randomly commented-out code marked with `TODO(exv)`.
-Plus, the native mozc server isn't even built and running on the device yet.
 - Proper handling of emoji/emoticons.
 The client code has some weird per-carrier pre-unicode standardization code that needs to be gutted and refactored.
 - Layout/theming looks incorrect.
 Keyboard key text sizes are either too small